microsoft/CCF/doc/operations/ledger_snapshot.rst

 A low value for ``ledger.ledger_chunk_bytes`` means that smaller ledger files are generated and can thus be backed up by operators more regularly, at the cost of having to manage a large number of ledger files.

-Similarly, a low value for ``snapshots.snapshot_tx_interval`` means that snapshots are generated often and that join/recovery time will be short, at the cost of additional workload on the primary node for snapshot generation.
+Similarly, a low value for ``snapshots.interval_size`` means that snapshots are generated often and that join/recovery time will be short, at the cost of additional workload on the primary node for snapshot generation.

 .. tip:: Uncommitted ledger files (which are likely to contain committed transactions) can also be used on join/recovery, as long as they are copied to the node's ``ledger.directory`` directory.